aTonyXiao/Spendwiser/app/README.md

 1. First copy the "config.env-template" into the root of the app folder, renaming the file to a ".env" file
 2. Fill out the file, changing the necessary variables for Firebase, etc.
 3. For the Google Places API key, after generating from the documentation linked in the User Guide, place it on line 25 of `app.json`
-4. If the use of Sentry is desired, configure as set the appropriate variable on line 30 on `App.js`
+4. If the use of Sentry is desired, configure as set the appropriate variable on line 30 on `App.js` and set the proper auth token on line 52 of `app.json`

 ### Login Configuration

 1. In `src/network/backends/firebase/facebook_login.js`, make sure the `appId` on line 10 is set properly as configured in the User Guide
+    - Also make sure the configuration variables are set properly on lines 59-67 of `app.json`
 2. In `src/network/backends/firebase/google_login.js`, make sure the constants on lines 5-7 are set properly as configured in the User Guide

 ## Testing